evgenyb/evgenyb.github.io/_posts/2020-06-20-create-service-connection.md

 Let's look at both options in details.

-## Azure DevOps Rest API: Endpoints - Create
+## Azure DevOps Rest API

-You can read how to get started with Azure DevOps Rest API [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.1) and in our case we will use [Endpoint - create]((https://docs.microsoft.com/en-us/rest/api/azure/devops/serviceendpoint/endpoints/create?view=azure-devops-rest-5.1)) operation.
+You can read how to get started with Azure DevOps Rest API [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.1) and in our case we will use [Endpoints](https://docs.microsoft.com/en-us/rest/api/azure/devops/serviceendpoint/endpoints?view=azure-devops-rest-5.1) operations.

 To create new service endpoint, we need to compose a payload json describing service endpoint configuration and `POST` it to `https://dev.azure.com/{organization}/{project}/_apis/serviceendpoint/endpoints?api-version=5.1-preview.2` endpoint.